andrew-h-siberian/SomeSmallTasks_t001/README.md

 # SomeSmallTasks_t001
-  Make a equivalent of Python code example of VagueList a list that can yield adjacent elements (insted of one requested) and without ArrayOutOfBounds or other errors when getting elements with any index...
+  Make (in Java) an equivalent of a Python code example of VagueList, a list that can yield adjacent elements (insted of one requested) and without ArrayOutOfBounds or other errors when getting elements with any index...
 ```Python
 import random